Our small print

 a) The Supplier guarantees that the goods are free of defects ex works.
 The Customer shall immediately inspect the delivered goods after receipt for any defects.
 The obligation to inspect extends to the entire delivery.

-b) The goods are to be stored properly and in a place suitable for animal feed and protected against loss, destruction or damage.
-Notice of defects of any kind must be given to the Supplier promptly but at the latest within 7 days of receipt of the goods, however in any event before transfer, consumption, treatment or processing, giving exact details of the purported individual defects and sending evidence thereof.
+b) The goods shall be stored properly and in a place suitable for animal feed, and shall be protected from loss, destruction, and damage.
+Notice of defects of any kind must be given to the Supplier promptly but at the latest within 7 days of receipt of the goods, however in any event before transfer, use, treatment or processing, giving exact details of the purported individual defects and sending evidence thereof.
 Notices of defects which do not meet these requirements or which are only raised during or after use or processing of the goods shall not be taken into account, so that a warranty obligation on the part of the Supplier shall lapse in this respect.
 The Customer shall give notice of non-apparent defects immediately after their discovery, but at the latest within 7 days after their discovery in accordance with the requirements of b).

-c) If a defect is in fact present, the Supplier shall bear the expenses incurred for the purpose of inspection and subsequent rectification, in particular transport costs and charges, labour costs and material costs in accordance with the statutory provisions.
-Otherwise, the Supplier may demand that the Customer reimburse the costs arising from the unwarranted demand for the rectification of defects (in particular inspection and transport costs), unless the Customer was unable to recognise the lack of defects.
+c) In accordance with the statutory provisions,if a defect is in fact present, the Supplier shall bear or reimburse the expenses required for the purpose of inspection and subsequent performance, in particular transport, travel, labour, and material costs.
+Otherwise, the Supplier may demand that the Customer reimburse the costs arising from an unwarranted demand for the rectification of defects (in particular inspection and transport costs), unless the Customer was unable to recognise the lack of defects.

 d) If the notification of defects is made in a timely and justified manner, the Supplier shall take back the defective parts of the goods, provided they are still in the condition in which they were delivered, and replace them with other goods at no cost subject to delivery options.
 The Supplier shall however be entitled to refund the purchase price instead of offering a replacement delivery.
 If the replacement goods are also defective, the Customer shall also be entitled, if so desired, to a reasonable reduction of the remuneration or rescission of the contract.